reliq-lft/ReliQ/README.md

 ![](https://github.com/reliq-lft/ReliQ/blob/main/reliq/reliq.png)

 `ReliQ` is an experimental lattice field theory framework written first and foremost with user-friendliness, performance, reliability, and portability across current and future heterogeneous architectures in mind.
-As such, `ReliQ` is written in the elegant [Nim](https://nim-lang.org/) programming language, and we are experimenting with the use of a [partitioned global address space](https://en.wikipedia.org/wiki/Partitioned_global_address_space) for `ReliQ`'s distributed memory model using the [Unified Parallel C++ (UPC++)](https://upcxx.lbl.gov/docs/html/guide.html) framework.
+As such, `ReliQ` is written in the elegant [Nim](https://nim-lang.org/) programming language, and we are experimenting with the use of a [partitioned global address space](https://en.wikipedia.org/wiki/Partitioned_global_address_space) for `ReliQ`'s distributed memory model using the [GlobalArrays (GA)](https://globalarrays.github.io/) distributed memory framework.
 Each address space operates on the shared memory model implemented by [Kokkos](https://kokkos.org/).

 > Please note that `ReliQ` is in the early development stage; it is not ready for production.
 However, if you like what you're seeing, we could use help; please contact us at [reliq-lft@protonmail.me](reliq-lft@protonmail.me).
 Otherwise, you can follow us by clicking the `Follow` button in the top right corner of this page or our [organization page](https://github.com/reliq-lft).
 >